 The centre of town is a bit manic and not many people live directly in there, as with most cities.
 Hannover can be nice, but you have to be aware it’s on a hill, so you don’t want to be too far up.

 If you’re looking for a bargain, I would loosely recommend Moulsecoomb.
-I say loosely as the money you save will be spent on getting buses or Uber’s into town, or for a lower quality of life.
+I say loosely as the money you save will be spent on getting buses or taxis into town, for a lower quality of life.
 I’m not a fan of the area, but it is great if you’re studying at Brighton University as you will be based right alongside a couple of the buildings (depending on what course you are studying).

-The rent can vary quite significantly, so as a final sum, I’m going to average out at £600 per month
+The rent can vary quite significantly, so as a final sum, I’m going to average out at £750 per month

 Council Tax

-Monthly cost per person is £80
+Monthly cost per person is £92.50

 Electricity & Gas